Cotton Bowl (stadium): History

 The Cotton Bowl hosted six matches of the 1994 World Cup.
 To meet FIFA requirements for these games the stadium field was widened, the press box was enlarged and natural grass was re-installed.
 The playing surface has remained natural grass ever since.
 Capacity was decreased to 71,615 in 1994 and to 68,252 in 1996.
 The Stadium also hosted the Gold Cup Soccer Matches in 1993.

 In the 2000s (decade), the renewed dominance of both the Oklahoma Sooners and the Texas Longhorns created a new interest in their rivalry, and the stadium.
 Temporary stands were erected in each end zone to increase seating for these games from just over 68,000 to 90,000.

 In November 2006, the city of Dallas and the State Fair of Texas finally agreed on funding for a long-planned $50 million renovation, with $30 million of this amount from a city bond.
 Thus, in April 2007, the schools signed a contract to play at the Cotton Bowl through 2015, coupled with a $57 million fund for upgrades and improvements to the aging stadium.
 The 2008 Red River Showdown was held on October 11.

 The 2008 renovations include the expansion of the seating capacity of the stadium from 68,252 to 92,100, mostly through the complete encircling of the second deck, new media and VIP facilities, a new scoreboard and video screen, updated restrooms and concession areas, lighting, utility and sound upgrades and the replacement of all the stadium's seats.
 A new record for attendance was set when 96,009 fans attended the 2009 Texas vs. Oklahoma football game.

 The renovation was also intended to increase the chances of the Cotton Bowl Classic becoming a part of the Bowl Championship Series.
 However, the renovation was not enough to prevent the Cotton Bowl Classic from moving out of its namesake stadium after the 2009 game.
 Dallas' occasionally cold January weather had been a longstanding concern for the game, and was believed to have precluded any prospect of adding it to the BCS even after the expansion.
 (The Cotton Bowl Classic would eventually be added to the "New Year's Six" College Football Playoff bowls after the game moved to what is now AT&T Stadium.)

-On January 1, 2020 the NHL Winter Classic was held at the Cotton Bowl.
+On January 1, 2020, the NHL Winter Classic was held at the Cotton Bowl.
 Over 85,000 attended the match between the Dallas Stars and Nashville Predators.

+On December 6, 2023, it was announced the Red River Rivalry would stay in the Cotton Bowl through 2036.
+It was also announced with the single largest investment into the stadium from the city of Dallas with an estimated $140 million two-year renovation.